Playwrights' Center

 Playwrights' Center is a non-profit theatre organization focused on both supporting playwrights and promoting new plays to production at theaters.
-It is located in the Seward neighborhood of Minneapolis, Minnesota.
-In October 2020, the organization announced plans to move to a larger space in St. Paul.
+It is located in the St. Anthony Park neighborhood of St. Paul, Minnesota.

 History

 Playwrights' Center was founded in 1971 by a group of University of Minnesota undergraduate and graduate students, including Greg Almquist, Erik Brogger, Tom Dunn, Barbara Field, Gar Hildenbrand, and Jon Jackoway.
 These playwrights conceived of the Playwrights' Center (initially called the Minnesota Playwriting Laboratory) as a place where writers could hear their work read aloud by professional actors, criticized from peers and audience members, and to develop their scripts collaboratively.

 After becoming a not-for-profit company in 1973, the founders held a series of play readings, discussion series, and one-acts performed at various venues in the Twin Cities.
-In 1979, the center moved into the Olivet Lutheran Church in south Minneapolis, which remains its home today.
+In 1979, the center moved into the Olivet Lutheran Church in south Minneapolis.
+After many years in that location, the organization moved to its new space in September 2025.

 Jeremy Cohen serves as the producing artistic director, and the center is further supported by a full staff, an eighteen-member board of directors and a national advisory board of theater professionals.
 Members of the Playwrights' Center include artists such as August Wilson, Lee Blessing, Ping Chong, Paula Vogel, Jeffrey Hatcher, Suzan-Lori Parks, Jordan Harrison, Carlyle Brown, Craig Lucas, Melanie Marnich, and Kira Obolensky.

 Recent partners have included Tectonic Theater Project, Mixed Blood Theatre, Actors Theatre of Louisville, The Public Theater (NY), Oregon Shakespeare Festival, Ten Thousand Things Theater Company, Berkeley Rep, Marin Theatre Company, Seattle Repertory Theatre, and others.
 The Center also collaborates with local cultural institutions as the Walker Art Center and Minnesota History Center to develop theater that deepens their programming.